09ejacob/Robot-World-simulation-and-digital-twin/README.md

 2. Pressing the `LOAD` button under *World Controls* should make the robot appear with the default scenario.
 3. From here it is possible to either run a scenario, or control the robot manually.
     - Under *Scenario* it should be possible to select one of several scenarios made for the robot.
-        - After selecting a scenario while the simulation is **NOT** running, pressing the `RUN` button should make the robot perform the predefined task of the chosen scenario.
+        - After selecting a scenario while the simulation is not running, pressing the `RUN` button should make the robot perform the predefined task of the chosen scenario.
     - Under *Robot Controls* it should be possible to control various links and joints of the robot manually.
         - Pressing the `Open Gripper` and `Close Gripper` buttons will make the end effector of the robot grab onto and release an object respectively.
         - To change the robot's positioning configuration, set a value for one of the joints and then press the `Set position` button underneath to make it move to the specified value.